SCBB-LAB/DeepPlnc/README.md

 ==================
 To predict the lncRNAs, In parent directory execute following command:

-sh DeepPlnc.sh test /usr/local/bin/ (Path of RNAfold in your local system)
+./DeepPlnc test /usr/local/bin/ (Path of RNAfold in your local system)

 NOTICE: When you run DeepPlnc, please make sure there are no folder named "plot" in parent directory, otherwise it will give unnecessary warning: mkdir: cannot create directory ‘plot’: File exists